 Short notes on channels

-- A channel can be traded as a break out or reversal.
+- You can trade a channel as a break out or reversal.

-- Trading a break out on the channel is the same way we do for support and resistance and trend lines.
+- Trading a break out on the channel is the same way as trading a support and resistance and trend lines.

-- You can enter a trade immediately on the confirmation of the breaking candlestick (aggressive trader) or wait for a retest after the break and enter a trade on the second confirmation(conservative trader).
+- With price breakouts, you can trade using either of the two ways.
+Enter a trade immediately on the confirmation of the breaking candlestick (aggressive trader).
+Or else, wait for a retest after the break and enter a trade on the second confirmation(conservative trader).

-- A steep channel i.e less reliable compared to the horizontal one.
+- A steep channel is less reliable compared to the horizontal one.

 - The more attempts price take to break the channel, the stronger and more valid it becomes.